India rejoices as women's hockey team makes maiden entry into Olympic semifinals | Sports-Games

 Rio bronze medallist wrestler Sakshi Malik tweeted: ''THESE GIRLS HAVE DONE IT!
 THEY HAVE DONE THE UNTHINKABLE!
 The #IND women's #hockey team are into the SEMI-FINALS after beating #AUS 1-0.''
 Multiple-time world champion cueist Pankaj Advani also took to the social networking site to wish the Rani Rampal-led side.

 ''Our girls have created history.
-Beaten #AUS in the quarter-final match of women's #hockey by 1-0 to seal their spot in SEMI-FINAL for the first time ever!
+Beaten #AUS in the quarter-final match of women's #hockey by 1-0 to seal their spot in SEMI-FINAL for the first time!
 Best wishes for the semis. #Tokyo2020,'' he tweeted.

 In his tweet, BCCI secretary Jay Shah said: ''What a start to the day!
 It's a historic moment in Indian Hockey with our women's team reaching the semis after beating Australia in the quarterfinal 1-0. #GoForGold #Cheer4India #Hockey.''